 How the SDK Works

-The SDK is a compiler that transforms Python code into validated YAML definitions for Platform Core.
+The SDK is compiler-first: it transforms Python code into validated YAML definitions for Platform Core.

 Core Function

-SDK Purpose: Create and validate Agent Definitions locally before platform submission.
+SDK Purpose: Create and validate Agent Definitions locally before platform submission, with an optional runtime wrapper for ATOMIC handlers.

 Compilation Pipeline